 The Commission has specified for the Survey to use the CEFR as the framework against which to measure language learning outcomes.
 Mindful of the need to ensure relevance for 15-year-olds in a school setting, SurveyLang has adopted a socio-cognitive model based on the CEFR’s model of language use and learning.
 It identifies two dimensions – the social: functional language use in real-life, and the cognitive: language as a developing set of competences, skills and knowledge.

 Using this model, SurveyLang defined testable abilities at each proficiency level (A1– B2 of the CEFR).
-To ensure the test construct can be implemented comparably across languages, these abilities were mapped to specific task types, drawing chiefly on those task types SurveyLang partners have used successfully in their exams.
+To ensure the test construct could be implemented comparably across languages, these abilities were mapped to specific task types, drawing chiefly on those task types SurveyLang partners have used successfully in their exams.

-The sets of testable abilities and sample tasks for each proficiency level were then the subject of consultation and a Pilot Study before a final set of task types is agreed on for Pretesting, the Field Trial and the Main Study.
+The sets of testable abilities and sample tasks for each proficiency level were then the subject of consultation and a Pilot Study before a final set of task types was agreed on for Pretesting, the Field Trial and the Main Study.

 The Pilot Study provided SurveyLang with important feedback on the proposed task types and enabled language partners to test their collaborative item writing procedures.
 This helped ensure the sharing of best practice whilst also positively contributing to cross-language comparability of tasks.